dylang/changelog/readme.md

 Changelog
 =========

-Command line app and library to produce a changelog for npm packages and github projects.
+Command line util and api that returns a changelog for modules in npm and repos on github.com.

 Command-line Usage
 ==================